pasiol/devops2021submissions/part05.md

 ### Azure Kubernetes Service AKS

 - pricing starts from 200€/month, depending how long agreement you are willing to do
-- integrates easily on enterprise ecosystem
+- integrates easily on the enterprise ecosystem
 - integrates everything:)
 - lot of apps/tools/services building data pipeline solutions, from edge to cloud
 - cli and webinterface